gordonbrander/magnetize/README.md

 Minimum viable decentralization is n > 1.
 Magnetize achieves minimum viable decentralization by combining a CID with multiple redundant places to GET it over HTTP.

+Notably, you do not have to trust the servers listed in the magnet link to serve the correct data.
+The CID acts as a cryptographic proof for the data, ensuring you get exactly the data you requested.

 Magnetize offers a CLI with several tools for content-addressed data over HTTP:

 - `mag get <MAGNET_URL>` - fetch content addressed over HTTP using a magnet link.
 This command will try locations until it finds one that succeeds.